The Cost of Food. . . Part 3

 And if you remember from the last blog, our kids are eating up to 80% of their calories from the ultra-processed group.
 It’s simply too much.
 And adults eat approximately 60% of their calories from this group so we’re not off the hook.

-And don’t give me the reformulation argument - that cereals now have “added calcium” or “a good source of 9 vitamins and minerals” (taken from https://www.frootloops.com/en_...).
+And don’t give me any of the reformulation argument - that cereals now have “added calcium” or “a good source of 9 vitamins and minerals” (taken from https://www.frootloops.com/en_...).
 That’s just more processing, it’s not real change.
+It’s not real nutrition.

 I actually heard Michael Pollan say in an interview that the most nutritious thing about the cereal your kids eat in the morning is the box itself.
 That it’s actually better for their health to eat the literal BOX versus the “food” in the box.
 (I do have a banger recipe for homemade granola in our cookbook that we use as cereal all the time here on the farm if you need a recipe.)

 So yes, the foods we’re all buying and consuming because they’re “cheaper than the fruits and vegetables” are actually only cheap at the beginning of the cycle.
 They may be cheap to buy but the cost to your health and body are SO MUCH HIGHER.
 Osteopenia, which I alluded to earlier, used to only be seen in post-menopausal women.
 Now it’s seen in children in long bones (tibia, femur and even phalanges) and facial bones (refer to link above in the NIH article as well as Ultra-Processed People p.
 217-272 especially or just do your own google search if you really wanna freak yourself out.
 Go ahead!
 You’ll be shocked at what you find I think).
 Our children are increasingly dealing with difficulty concentrating and a slight increase in the intake of ultra-processed foods in adults leads to an increased risk for dementia, stroke and other neurodegenerative diseases (https://www.medicalnewstoday.c...).
-We’re damaging our GI systems, causing leaky-gut syndrome and astronomical increases in obesity rates.
-We’re also damaging the world around us because most, if not all, of these ultra-processed foods come in plastic packages that damage the environment.
-And we’re not even talking about the production methods that cause increased carbon emissions (y’all, it’s not the cow farts that are creating holes in the ozone layer!).
+In our kids we see the neurodegenerative changes coming out in hyperactivity disorders, mental and emotional issues.
+We’re also damaging our GI systems, causing leaky-gut syndrome and observing astronomical increases in obesity rates.
+And while we’re at it, we are also damaging the world around us because most, if not all of these ultra-processed foods come in plastic packages that damage the environment.
+(I have MANY more points I’d like to make on the environment and environmental changes we’re observing through the use of ultra-processed ingredients but that will have to sit for another blog post or podcast episode.)
+I’m talking today about the sharp and steady increase of ultra-processed foods in our diets and how that is affecting HUMANS.

 The cost is your health.
 Your health and the health of those around you.
 So yeah, it’s easy to grab the Doritos.
 But is it wise?
 Is it healthful?
 Is it beneficial?
 Or is it completely detrimental to you, your family and your world?
 Is it killing us and the world around us slowly?